Clue Type

 Fodder

-Answer: VANILLA
+Answer: AROUND

 Full breakdown